bobbingwide/uk-tides/readme.txt

 * click on the location of your choice,
 * click on the RSS feed icon,
 * copy the URL from the feed
-e.g. for Brighton Marina the balue for tideurl is https://www.tidetimes.co.uk/rss/brighton-marina-tide-times
+e.g. for Brighton Marina the value for tideurl is https://www.tidetimes.co.uk/rss/brighton-marina-tide-times

 = Doesn't [bw_tides] already exist in oik? =